gopher-fleece/gleece-docs/src/pages/units-article.md

 As demonstrated, the `Angle` unit is created in a very clear way, no one can miss what the input represents (...) then in the codebase the angle object is only used.

-> The object even offers arithmetic comparison and more operations directly on the unit (see package [docs](https://github.com/haimkastner/unitsnet-go/blob/main/README.md#additional-methods)).
+> The object even supports arithmetic operations and comparisons directly on the unit (see package [docs](https://github.com/haimkastner/unitsnet-go/blob/main/README.md#additional-methods)).

-The same applies when there is a need to expose a specific quantity - it's loud & clear what the exposed value is.
+The same clarity applies when exposing a specific quantity - it's loud & clear what the exposed value is.

 ## The API Solution

-Back to the API...
+Back to API design...

-So far, we’ve addressed unit handling in code, but what about API design?
+So far, we’ve addressed units handling in code, but what about API design?
 We still need to specify a concrete unit for numeric values in JSON (or other textual formats). we still have to specify a field like `lengthInMeters` for unit representations.

 The solution?
-A **unit DTO (Data Transfer Object)** that contains both the value and the unit of measurement.
+A **unit DTO (Data Transfer Object)** that includes both the value and its unit of measurement.

-This way, the API can accept and return values in any unit, as long as the unit is explicitly specified.
+This allows the API to accept and return values in any unit, as long as the unit is explicitly specified.

 For example: